wundergraph/wundergraph/docs/migrations/nextjs-0.3.0-0.4.0.md

 ### useLiveQuery

-useLiveQuery no longer exists, you can pass `liveQuery: true` to useQuery to turn it into a live query (if it is supported)
+useLiveQuery no longer exists, you can pass `liveQuery: true` to useQuery to turn it into a live query (unless live query is disable for a specific query).

 ```ts
 const { data, error } = useQuery({